 Arbitration annulment is a way to cancel all or part of an award.
 International arbitration awards related to arbitration are made by arbitrators or arbitral tribunals in countries where Indonesia is bound by bilateral and multilateral agreements to set aside international arbitration awards.
-Foreign arbitration awards are limited to arbitration awards falling within the scope of commercial awards according to Indonesia for award outcomes that do not contradict matters of public policy.
+Foreign arbitration awards are limited to arbitration awards falling within the scope of commercial law according to Indonesian law.
+International arbitration awards can only be enforced in Indonesia for award outcomes that do not contradict matters of public policy.
 The provisions of Law No. 30 of 1999 Articles 70, 71, and 72 serve as the basis for setting aside international arbitration awards in Indonesia.